lemmingapex/ProjectEuler/Problem2/README.md

 Notice that every third number in the Fibonacci sequence is even.

-The fibonacci number at index i can be found using the closed form:
+The fibonacci number at index n can be found using the closed form:

 ![closed form](lib/closed_form.png)